 If you want to earn a reputable bachelor’s degree from a university, you may think you know your options: traditional on-campus or online education.

-But there’s a third choice: self-paced, competency-based education (CBE) where students progress based on learning—independent of traditional semester schedules.
-This format is ideal for those who want to earn a fast, online degree.
+But there’s another choice: self-paced, competency-based education (CBE) where you move through a degree based on how quickly you are learning—independent of traditional semester schedules.
+CBE is ideal for those who want to earn a high quality, fast, online degree.

 But could you do it?
 Here are four signs that you are a good candidate to earn a degree in just one year.